Review of the Costco Anywhere Visa® and Anywhere Visa® Business Card by Citi

 - You can redeem for cash: For partial redemptions of Costco Cash Rewards certificates you can get the remainder of your rewards balance back in cash.
 And you can request the full cash value be provided by check, though this will be at Costco’s discretion.

-- Look into the shopping and travel protections: The Costco cards come with solid benefits to help protect your purchases and cover you while traveling; check them out before making important purchases or going on trips.
+- Look into the shopping protections: The Costco cards come with benefits to help protect your purchases; check them out before you start shopping.

 Both of the Costco Anywhere Visa cards have the same rewards program for earning and redeeming cash back.